What is “positive ageing”?

 Why is Council expanding its Positive Ageing service?

-We will assist older residents to understand and access the systems and services they need, ensuring these services are of high quality, responsive, and inclusive.
-This initiative is part of our commitment to make our community a great place to grow older.
+This initiative is part of our commitment to make our community a great place to live as we age.
 Our service will not have age limits or specific criteria.
-Once fully staffed, Whitehorse will have one of the largest Positive Ageing teams in Victoria.
+Whitehorse now has one of the largest Positive Ageing teams in Victoria.

 I used to receive help at home from Council, who should I now contact for these services?